ghacks Technology News

 Reduce Page Loading Time With WP-Smush.it For WordPress Blogs

-Webmasters can do several things to reduce the page loading time of their websites.
-Services, such as Page Speed, GTMetrix or various browser add-ons aid in finding the page elements that take the longest to load.
+Webmasters can do several things to reduce page loading times of pages on their website.
+Services, such as Page Speed, GTMetrix or various browser add-ons aid in finding page elements that take the longest to load.

 Images that have not been optimized are usually listed as a recommendation.
-Optimized in this regard means a reduction of an image’s size without a reduction in image quality.
+Optimized in this regard means a reduction of an image's size without a (visible) reduction in image quality or at least only an acceptable reduction.

-WordPress blog owners can install the free WordPress plugin WP-Smush.it that uses Yahoo’s Smush.it service to reduce the size of images.
-The plugin works automatically in the background: It sends all uploaded images to Yahoo’s image compression service and uploads that optimized version to the server, instead of the unoptimized original version.
+WordPress blog owners can install the free WordPress plugin WP-Smush.it that uses Yahoo's Smush.it service to reduce the size of images.
+The plugin works automatically in the background: It sends all uploaded images to Yahoo's image compression service and uploads the optimized version to the server so that it is being used from then on out.

 A click on the link sends the individual image to the Smush.it service where it will be processed and then re-uploaded to the web server.